 Sometimes known as Mexican firecracker, this is a soft-wooded subshrub from Mexico growing to around 60 cm and flowering over a long period from late spring to autumn.
 This species seems to have a number of different coloured forms: one of mine has soft orange flowers with darker-coloured tips, shaped like long, thin trumpets (possibly the cultivar 'Caribbean Sunset'?).

 Cultivar 'Pink Mouse' has pink flowers with yellow tips.
-Cuphea cyanea is easily propagated from cuttings taken in spring or autumn.
-It grows in sun or part-shade.
+Cuphea cyanea is easily propagated from cuttings taken in spring or autumn, and like all Cuphea, needs to be replaced with a new specimen every few years.
+It grows in sun or part-shade, and is resilient to Sydney's increasingly hot summers.
 It is frost sensitive.
 Prune back in late winter to promote a compact shape.